igorclark/exportagram/README.md

+## EXPORTAGRAM

+#### WHAT IS THIS?

-This is a dirty hack by a total Python newbie to export all your Instagram images, with a bit of metadata for each one, into a directory you specify.
+This is a dirty hack, by a total Python newbie.
+It exports all your Instagram images, with a bit of metadata for each one, into a directory you specify.

 #### PREREQUISITES

 - Working Python installation with pip

+Getting Python set up can be arseache, and explaining it is beyond the scope of this README.
+Google "install pip python" if you want to have a go.
+Once you have, you can go ahead and install:

 - Python library: simplejson
 - Instagram Python client: https://github.com/Instagram/python-instagram